 - Drive continuous innovation on our platform we will continue to invest in research and development and operate with an agile approach to address merchants' and shoppers' constantly-evolving needs.
-We will strive to continue developing new capabilities and add-on offerings, as well as opportunistically look to complement our existing platform and offering through M&A opportunities, to maintain Global-e's position as a leading holistic platform for cross-border e-commerce. - Continue to develop and expand our strategic partnerships we intend to further strengthen our existing relationships, such as the recently-signed expansion of our partnership with Shopify, and build new strategic partnerships with other key players across the value chain in the different markets in which we operate.
+We will strive to continue developing new capabilities and add-on offerings, as well as opportunistically look to complement our existing platform and offering through M&A opportunities, to maintain Global-e's position as a leading holistic platform for cross-border e-commerce. - Continue to develop and expand our strategic partnerships we intend to further strengthen our existing relationships and build new strategic partnerships with other key players across the value chain and in the different markets in which we operate.